Harrogate Grammar School: History

-Harrogate Grammar School was founded in 1903 as the Municipal Secondary Day School of Harrogate.
-Its original premises were a collection of rented rooms in Haywra Crescent.
+Harrogate Grammar School traces its origins to the Municipal Secondary Day School, which opened in Harrogate in 1903.
+The school initially occupied rented premises in Haywra Crescent and opened with 44 pupils.
 By the time the school became a Grammar School in 1931 the original roll of 44 pupils had grown to 530, and the school had outgrown its premises.
 Work began on the new grammar school in Arthurs Avenue and the staff and pupils transferred in 1933.